LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Introduction

 In this work, we propose \lens, a novel interpretability method for analyzing latent representations in VLMs. \lens is training-free and provides fine-grained sentence-level descriptions of latent representations. \textbf{Our key insight is that the most natural comparison for visual token representations are \textit{contextual} text representations}, and not the LLM embedding or unembedding matrix.
 Thus, \lens compares visual token representations to their nearest neighbors in a large pool of contextualized token representations from intermediate LLM layers.
 For example, in~\Cref{fig:teaser}, the visual token of a building yields the nearest neighbor \textbf{stories} in the context of ``... building with many \textbf{stories}''.

-Empirically, we analyze the interpretability of visual token representations across layers for 10 different VLMs.
+Empirically, we analyze the interpretability of visual token representations across layers for 15 different VLMs.
 We find that compared to other training-free approaches (\logitlens and \elens), \lens reveals consistently high interpretability, highlighting that previous methods substantially underestimate the interpretability of visual token representations.
-Averaged across all models and layers we study, \lens renders 72\% of visual tokens interpretable (according to a VLM-judge).
-When using \elens and \logitlens, however, only 30\% and 23\% of visual token representations are labeled as interpretable, respectively.
+Averaged across all 15 VLMs and all layers we study, \lens renders 68\% of visual tokens interpretable (according to a VLM-judge).
+When using \elens and \logitlens, however, only 32\% and 24\% of visual token representations are labeled as interpretable, respectively.
 Through ablation studies, we provide additional insights about the nature of this interpretable alignment, showing, e.g., that even linear projections lead to interpretable visual token representations.
 We also find evidence for a \textit{Mid-Layer Leap} in the learned projection: the visual token representations at the input and early layers align most strongly to contextualized representations from mid-layers (e.g., layers 8--16), suggesting that the learned projection targets semantic rather than lexical representations.
 We also present qualitative analyses showing that \lens produces rich sentence-level descriptions, unlike \logitlens which might return subwords or next-token predictions.

 Overall, our findings challenge existing assumptions about the interpretability of visual tokens, and offer new insights about the alignment of vision and language representations.
-We encourage the reader to explore the interactive demo and will release \lens as a package with easy access to our database of contextual embeddings to facilitate its adoption.
+We encourage the reader to explore the interactive demo as well as our pip-package with easy access to our database of contextual embeddings to facilitate adoption.